These charts may help to understand the terms that are often used in lawn bowling.

 Bias Chart of Commonly Used Lawn Bowls

-There is a notebook in the bowls room of the clubhouse that shows the bias paths of the various brands of bowls.
+There is a three-ring binder in the bowls room of the clubhouse that shows the bias paths of the various brands of bowls.
+The binder also includes other helpful information regarding bowls.